alexandertrefz/essence/packages/standard-library/DEVELOPMENT.md

 purpose** — wherever it stands.
 A refinement erases before anything runs, so an entry whose promise is about the answer can not say it in Essence and has to be native; where the entry it stands beside is an Essence body, the runtime writes that operation out a second time rather than instead of it.
-Five do.
+Four do.
-`NonEmptyList` holds three — `prepend(contentsOf:)`, `removeDuplicates` and `replace(_:at:)`, each written in Essence on `List` — `List.repeat`'s
+`NonEmptyList` holds two — `prepend(contentsOf:)` and `replace(_:at:)`, each
-`PositiveInteger` entry is the fourth, native because the entry beside it answers a `List`, and an expression that is not empty is not one the language can be told is not empty; and `NonZeroRational::reciprocal` is the fifth, for the same reason one level along.
+written in Essence on `List` — `List.repeat`'s `PositiveInteger` entry is the third, native because the entry beside it answers a `List`, and an expression that is not empty is not one the language can be told is not empty; and `NonZeroRational::reciprocal` is the fourth, for the same reason one level along.
 Every other refined entry added since READS off the native beside it instead — `NonNegativeInteger::squareRoot` is the shape to copy — and `reciprocal` can not, because the entry it stands beside is an Essence body and so exports no runtime Function to import.
 That is the exception the rule above allows, and it is only safe because `StdlibExhaustive.es` calls both entries over the same inputs, wherever they stand: the golden capture is what stops the two from drifting.
 Writing another one means adding those lines too.

 Most of `NonEmptyList` is native, but not all of it. `indices()` is written on `List.of(integersFrom:through:)`, which promises a non-empty answer already,